MaxFerretti/XPlaneConnector/README.md

 An event OnDataRefReceived is fired every time the value of a subscribed DataRef changes.
 Should XPlane crash and restart, this connector can detect that DataRefs aren't being updated and will automatically request a new subscription.

+## NEW 2020-02
+Support for DotNet.Core version 3.1 has been added.
+Please refer to XPlaneConnector.Core if you are using it in a DotNet.Core project.
+Minor fixes on code stability and better code documentation has been added.

 ## Usage
 NOTE: Every DataRef is always a float, even if the data type is different (int, bool, double, string, array).
 So if you need a bool you will obtain a float that is either 0 or 1.